2020-2023

 The purpose of surveillance equipment is to secure the buildings, enhance the safety of the educational environment, and deter misconduct.
 The purpose of the equipment is not to evaluate the performance of bargaining unit members or to monitor their behavior or conduct.

-Surveillance shall only occur in common areas including, among others, hallways, parking lots, grounds, cafeterias, IMCs, and gymnasiums.
+Except pursuant to an investigation into suspected criminal conduct, surveillance shall only occur in common areas including, among others, hallways, parking lots, grounds, cafeterias, IMCs, and gymnasiums.
 Surveillance equipment will not be utilized to observe bargaining unit member performance or otherwise be accessed as documentation in the bargaining unit member evaluation process.

 - The bargaining unit member and Association will be notified if the District intends to investigate the alleged bargaining unit member misconduct incident.
 Such notification shall be in writing.